 - You avoid swimming or wading in freshwater ponds or lakes and slow-moving streams, especially those near farms, and if you have an open wound, sores, or cuts.

-- While swimming in ponds, freshwater streams, lakes, never take water into your mouth.
+- While swimming in ponds, freshwater streams, and lakes, never take water into your mouth.

 - Do not drink water from a lake, pond, or stream without boiling or purifying it.